 I estimate a variant of Equation 3 interacting coca suitability with the average prices between the ages of 11 and 14 for each individual.
-Table 5 presents the results.
+Table 4 presents the results.
 Results show that higher prices during the relevant ages lead to a statistically significant increase in the subsequent probability of being an offender in a district-cohort.
 The increase in coca prices after the eradication efforts in Colombia induces a 30% increase in the probability of incarceration of an individual who grew up in an average coca district in Peru.
 Column (2) presents the estimates for narcotrafficking crimes and the magnitude of the estimates double, which is consistent with an increase in industry-specific capital during childhood.
 Children who start working in this industry at an early age are more likely to be involved in the drug trade later on.

 In the incarceration data I cannot observe individuals who entered the prison and were released before the beginning of my sample.
 This could bias my results if these individuals are not evenly distributed across treatment and control groups.
 Notwithstanding, most individuals in prison are serving sentences that average eight years.
-To address this concern, however, Column (3) in Table 5 uses the length of the sentence as the dependent variable.
-The estimates are non-significant, suggesting that measuring the sample conditional on being in prison is a good proxy for the total number of convicted individuals in a given year.
+To address this concern, however, Column (3) in Table 4 uses the length of the sentence as the dependent variable.
+The estimates are nonsignificant, suggesting that measuring the sample conditional on being in prison is a good proxy for the total number of convicted individuals in a given year.
+Moreover, even if the magnitude is large the estimates on sentence length vary a lot by specification.

-Another potential concern with the results presented in Table 5 is that the time-series correlation in the exposure to illegal markets might be affecting my estimates.
+Another potential concern with the results presented in Table 4 is that the time-series correlation in the exposure to illegal markets might be affecting my estimates.
 One way to indirectly test this is to include other age bins in the same regression.
-I do this in Table 6.
+I do this in Table A8.
 Column (1) estimates the effects of childhood exposure to high coca prices on individuals who are between 18 to 30 years of age.
-Results are consistent with the estimates of Figure 6.
+Results are consistent with the estimates of Figure 5.
 It shows that results are mostly driven by those who were below the age of 14.
 In particular, there are larger effects for those who experienced high prices at the critical period between the ages of 11 and 14.
 In Column (3), I estimate the effect for older individuals who are between 28 and 39 years old.
 In both samples, there are large increases in drug related crimes.
-This shows that childhood exposure to the
+This shows that childhood exposure to the boom in coca prices not only increases an individual's chance of committing a crime as a young adult (in their early 20s) but also later in life (around their 30s).
+This suggests that affected cohorts remain on a criminal path well into adulthood.
+Moreover, higher prices between the ages of 15 and 19 do not affect the probability of being incarcerated, providing further evidence that results are driven by exposure prior to adolescence.